ghoomfrog/silili/README.md

 - *supu* is an open mouth with an OK hand near it.
 - *muku* is a horizontal sideways hand forming a circle where all fingers are bent.
 - *papi* is an upward flat hand with all fingers touching.
-- *lin* is a downward hand pointing to the side with the index and repeatedly bending it.
+- *lin* is a downward hand pointing to the side with the index, bending and unbending it.
 - *kas* is pretending to karate-chop something.
 - *lja* is a horizontal sideways flat hand with touching fingers moving forward.
 - *kanta* is a backward flat hand with side-pointing fingers.